Nostalgic Ride to the 2020 Sturgis Motorcycle Rally

 Sergeant Major Charles E. “C.J.”
 Jackson served in the U.S. Army for 33 years.
 He says he couldn’t imagine doing anything else.

-“It was the Soldiers that I enjoyed the most, best in the world.”
+“It was the Soldiers I enjoyed the most, best in the world.”

 NOTE